Roger Cohen: Early life and education

 In 1973, Cohen travelled with friends throughout the Middle East, including Iran and Afghanistan.
 He drove a Volkswagen Kombi named 'Pigpen' after the late keyboard-playing frontman of the Grateful Dead.
-(In the article cited, Cohen identifies Pigpen as the drummer for the Filmore East 1971 performances.)
-He studied History and French at Balliol College, Oxford and graduated in 1977.
+He studied History and French at Balliol College, Oxford, and graduated in 1977.
 He left that year for Paris to teach English and to write for Paris Metro.
 He started working for Reuters and the agency transferred him to Brussels.

-Cohen's mother, also from South Africa (b.
+Cohen's mother, June, also from South Africa (b.
 1929), attempted suicide in London in 1978.
 She died there in 1999 and was buried in Johannesburg.